bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

         organisation_name: IRB Barcelona
         ror: https://ror.org/01z1gye03

-Also, another example of a COMPSs Java K-means application, where the usage of the ``sources_dir`` term can be seen.
+Also, another example of a COMPSs Java K-means application, where the usage of ``sources`` including directories can be seen.
 We add to the crate the sub-directories that contain the ``.jar`` and ``.java`` files correspondingly.
-In this case, a ``submitter`` is provided which is different from the person that wrote the application.
+In this case, a ``Submitter`` is provided which is different from the person that wrote the application.

 .. code-block:: yaml